transdigiware/blockchain/vscode-extension.md

 ### Deploying your smart contract (channel application capability V2)
 {: #develop-vscode-deploy-smart-contract-v2}

-Smart contracts can be deployed using the **deploy view**.
-This view handles all the deployment steps (install, approve, commit) which are required by the [smart contract] lifecycle on V2 enabled channels.
+Smart contracts can be deployed by using the **deploy view**.
+This view handles all the deployment steps (install, approve, commit) which are required by the smart contract lifecycle on channels that are enabled with application capability v2.0 or higher.

-Follow these steps if you have a channel that is configured with the application capability V2 or higher and a `.tar.gz` smart contract package.
+Follow these steps if you have your channel is configured with application capability V2 or higher and a `.tar.gz` smart contract package.

 To launch the deploy view:

 1. Check that you are connected to the network in the **Fabric Environments** pane.
-2. Expand the channel you want to deploy your smart contract to.
+2. Expand the channel that you want to deploy your smart contract to.
 2. Click **+ Deploy smart contract**.

-There are three steps to deploying a smart contract using the deploy view.
+There are three steps to deploying a smart contract by using the deploy view.

 #### Step 1: Choose a smart contract to deploy
 {: #develop-vscode-deploy-smart-contract-v2-choose}